 Reports are simple HTML pages that give an overview of the item metadata, notes, and attachments of the selected items.
 You can print them, post them to the web, and email them.

-To create a report, right-click (ctrl-click on macOS) an item or a selection of items in the center column and select “Generate Report from Selected Item(s)…”.
+To create a report, right-click (ctrl-click on macOS) an item or a selection of items in the center pane and select “Generate Report from Selected Item(s)…”.
 You can also right-click a collection in the left column and select “Generate Report from Collection”.